dr0er/dr0er/README.md

 ## Pinned (featured) projects don't catch up to my current skills, since most of them were made two years ago.
-Since August 2023 I'm working on something more advanced that can't be released yet 😳
+Since November 2023 I'm working on something more advanced that can't be released yet 😳

 ## > "How can I establish a partnership with you?" 🤔